Wollantine/redux-action-factory/README.md

     - **`actions`**: An actions specification object.
 Check [Actions API](#actions) for more details.
     - **`actionCreators`(optional)**: A map of Action Creators names and functions.
 These functions should return dispatchable objects in your Redux system.
-A good practice is to define each of them in a separate file inside a specific folder, and then require them all with a glob require library (
+A good practice is to define each of them in a separate file inside a specific folder, and then require them all with a glob require library ([babel-plugin-import-glob](https://github.com/novemberborn/babel-plugin-import-glob), [node-glob](https://github.com/isaacs/node-glob), etc.).
     - **`inject`(optional)**: An additional parameter that will be injected as a second parameter into every Action Creator call.
     Any type allowed, also objects that can contain whatever fits you.
 Useful for passing interfaces for actions side-effects (like APIs interfaces) into every action creator.